Serene-Arc/numincrement/README.md

 The program can be run with `python3 -m numincrement` or the shorter `numincrement` commands.

+Additionally, the format of the supplied numbers will be preserved.
+For example, 001 will be incremented to 002, not simply 2.
+This is also the case for decimal numbers

 ## Arguments and Options

 The following arguments and options are available for the program: